 For the past 30 years, a misguided notion of how to engage with the world has brought us into two major wars and dozens of other military engagements in other countries.

-Presidents, Congress, military leaders, and foreign policy “experts” have all perpetuated the idea that for the U.S. to be strong and safe, it needs to use its military resources first and often and around the globe.
+Presidents, Congress, military leaders, and foreign policy “experts” have all perpetuated the idea that for the U.S. to be strong and safe, it needs to use its military resources around the globe ignoring other possible options to solving problems.

-But the costs of the post-9/11 wars — more than $6 trillion spent, 7,000 service members killed, and tens of thousands more wounded — tell us this approach isn’t working.
+But the costs of the post-9/11 wars — more than $6 trillion spent, 7,000 American servicemembers killed, and tens of thousands more wounded — tell us this approach isn’t working.

-We need a better approach rooted in a more realistic view of the world and committed to a restrained use of military power.
+We need a better approach rooted in a more realistic view of the world — an approach committed to a restrained use of America’s military power.